Golf Glossary: Terms You Should Know

 Aimpoint is a system meant to help you read greens.
 You try to quantify the slope then use your fingers to pick your line.
 The bigger the slope the more fingers you use.

-Actually a very simple device for measuring the speed of greens.
-It is merely a V shaped length of metal with a notch.
+A very simple device for measuring the speed of greens.
+It is merely a V-shaped length of metal with a notch.
 A ball is placed into the notch and the stimpmeter is lifted until it reaches an angle such that the ball starts to roll down.
 How far the ball rolls after leaving the stimpmeter is its stimp reading.

 The angle between an imaginary vertical line and the clubface.
 A putter or driver will be amongst the lowest lofted clubs in your bag with between 4° and 10°.
 A sand wedge or lob wedge is likely to be the most lofted club in your bag with lofts of 56° to 60° (or possibly more)